American Pit Bull Terrier

 (Also known as Pitbull and Pit Bull)

-This family dog blends strength, sweetness, and intelligence.
+A family dog who blends strength, sweetness, and intelligence.

 - Dog Breed Group